We will offer you an adaptable definition of sustainable development later on this page.

 To keep reading about worldwide sustainability, see the website of the International Union for the Conservation of Nature.

 In closing, we want to point out two ideas that may be powerful for your community in interpreting the definition of sustainable development.
 First, a Native American concept of assessing the impact of one's actions out to the seventh generation may be helpful in thinking about whether a particular decision to exploit or harvest a natural resource is wise, or whether an investment in education or health care can be expected to transform a society.

 Second, developed nations would do well to adopt a triple bottom line approach, in which not only financial costs and benefits are measured, but also the more difficult to quantify long-run environmental costs and social costs of inequity between groups or between individuals.

 Of necessity this page has been pretty abstract and theoretical.
 But most of our site visitors actually want to improve their communities right now.
 As you see, there are many possible ways to interpret this definition of sustainable development to fit your particular situation.
-Below we provide just a few of the many possible links to pages on our website that would enable you to plan a first action step for your location.
-If none of these work for you, poke around in general on the site and use our search box till you find something useful to do.
+Below we provide just a few of the dozens of possible links to pages on our website that would enable you to plan a first action step for your location.
+If none of these work for you, poke around in general on the site, look at the Sitemap, or use our search box till you find something useful to do.